yeslogic/prince-docs/docs/css-props.md

     </p><p>
     The <code>url()</code> function allows for an ICC color profile to convert to, different from the output-intent.
+    </p><p>
+    The optional second argument is the rendering intent.
+Black point compensation ("BPC") will most commonly be used with a relative-colorimetric rendering intent.
+Prince however also accepts black point compensation with perceptual and saturation rendering intents because "there are atypical profiles [...] in which BPC may actually be beneficial for Perceptual or Saturation processing" (quoted from the in-depth analysis <a href="http://www.color.org/WP40-Black_Point_Compensation_2010-07-27.pdf">Black-point compensation: theory and application</a>).
     </p><p class="note">
-    When the descriptor is used as a property, applied to single elements, it has a different syntax - see above.
+    When the descriptor is used as a property, applied to single elements, it has a different syntax - see <a href="#prop-prince-pdf-color-conversion">above</a>.
     </p></div><div><div id="prop-prince-pdf-color-conversion-seealso2">See Also</div><ul><li><a href="/doc/graphics#color-conversion">Color conversion</a></li></ul></div></div></details>

 <details><summary class="ext" id="prop-prince-pdf-color-options">prince-pdf-color-options*  <a class="self-link" href="#prop-prince-pdf-color-options"></a></summary><div><div><div id="prop-prince-pdf-color-options-syntax">Syntax</div><div class="example"><div class="syntax-block"><pre><code>prince-pdf-color-options: auto |&#160;use-true-black |&#160;use-rich-black</code></pre></div></div></div><div><div class="example"><div class="syntax-block"><table class="property-table"><tr><th scope="row">